Jorineg/ibhelm-dashboard/QUICK_START.md

 # 🚀 Quick Start Guide

-Get up and running with the dbhelm Dashboard in 5 minutes!
+Get up and running with the ibhelm Dashboard in 5 minutes!

 ## Prerequisites